Perpetual-Altruism-Ltd/myNFT-Bridge/Codebase/README_ForDeveloppers.md

 # myNFT-Bridge

-The work in progress of an universal NFT bridge.
+The solidity folder contain the deployable code and tests for an EVM NFT bridge.